- Expect These Players To Be Drafted In The First Two Rounds Of Fantasy Football - April 1, 2020

 - Say It With Your Chest- Fantasy Football Awww’s and Naw’s Week 13 - November 29, 2019

-Jared Golf, Los Angeles Rams (away vs New York Giants) – Here’s a fact– Over the past four weeks, the Giants defense were ranked 31st against the pass and Janoris Jenkins won’t be playing due to suspension.
+Jared Goff, Los Angeles Rams (away vs New York Giants) – Here’s a fact– Over the past four weeks, the Giants defense were ranked 31st against the pass and Janoris Jenkins won’t be playing due to suspension.
 Let’s not forget that the Rams are No.2 in the league in points per game at 30.3.